medplum/medplum/packages/docs/docs/api/index.md

 # API Overview

 Welcome to the Medplum API reference.
 This section is intended as reference material, overview and how-to guides can be found in the [Documentation](/docs) section.
+The base URL for hosted Medplum is https://api.medplum.com/fhir/R4.

 ## System Requirements